-A console mode version of the example application is also provided under ibx/examples/local-employeedb/ConsoleModeExample.lpi.

-Like all IBX console mode applications, this uses the ibexpressconsolemode package.
-The IBCMLocalDBSupport unit is used to provide the TIBCMLocalDBSupport compoent.
+A console mode version of the example application is also provided under ibx/examples/localemployeedb/ConsoleModeExample.lpi.
+This uses the iblocalnongui package.
+The IBCMLocalDBSupport unit is used to provide the TIBCMLocalDBSupport component.

 The application is similar to the above and uses the same archive database and upgrade scripts.
 Instead of displaying the employee table, when run it will print out the first two rows.